AgileRE-2022/L2H/README.md

 ## Live Demo
-You can use this application (demo) by accessing our [website](http://salt2html.herokuapp.com/) You can try the new version by launching the program in your local server
+You can use this application (demo) by accessing our [website](http://salt2html.herokuapp.com/) or you can try the new version by launching the program in your local server

 ## Installation Guide
 1. Clone the repository